 The Ocean-Born Mary House: Henniker, New Hampshire

 The Ocean-Born Mary House was named after Mary Wilson Wallace, who was born on a ship in the Atlantic Ocean in 1720.
 Mary’s parents ventured by ship from Ireland to Boston.
 During the voyage, the ship was overtaken by pirates.
 The pirate captain heard the cry of an infant during the raid, stumbling upon Mrs. Wilson and her newborn daughter.
 The pirate told Mrs. Wilson he would spare them if she promised to name the baby after his own mother, Mary.
 One of Mary’s sons, Robert, lived in the home that is now called the Ocean-Born Mary House.
 Legend has it that the same pirate captain who spared Mary’s ship came back to marry her in her widowhood.
 He was later allegedly murdered under her roof, and Mary buried the remains under her home, along with his hidden treasure.
 Her ghost was said to haunt the house in order to protect what she buried.
-Speaking of pirates, check out this pirate ship tree house.

 Photo: Courtesy of derrypubliclibrary/Flickr

 The Biltmore Estate is an infamous and massive home whose original owners, George and Edith Vanderbilt, still haunt the home.
 While he died in 1914 and she in 1958, their ghosts continue to walk the grounds and laugh in certain rooms.
 The Biltmore Estate in Asheville, North Carolina, is the largest home in the U.S. and comes in at a staggering 135,280 square feet.